kstojanovski/software-design-pattern/structural-patterns.md

 ## Bridge

-It is a class combination i.e. Shape and Color.
-In the table Letters and Numbers are defined as different class abstraction<br>
+It is a class combination i.e. shape and color.
+In the following table letters and numbers are defined as different class abstraction.<br>
 |        | A     | B     |
 | :------------- | :----------: | -----------: |
 |  0 | A0   | B0    |